nanopore-wgs-consortium/NA12878/README.md

 # Contact

 Please raise issues on this Github repository concerning this dataset.
-A preprint describing the dataset in more detail will be available shortly.

 # History